Last updated on January 22nd, 2023 at 07:27 pm

 The table below shows the 36 states in Nigeria and their rank in order of landmass:

 Interesting facts about the land area among states:

-Lagos which is the smallest state in Nigeria in terms of the landmass is the most populated and the most Internally Generated Revenue.
+Lagos which is the smallest state in Nigeria in terms of landmass is the most populated and has the highest Internally Generated Revenue.

 Sadly, the top five largest states in Nigeria are faced with either terrorism or banditry or one form of criminality that has displaced thousands of residents

 Zamfara which is the seventh-largest state in Nigeria in terms of land area, interestingly, controls a larger land area than Sokoto State, from which it was created in 1996.

 Abuja, the Federal Capital Territory (FCT) has a land area of 7,315km2 meaning Abuja (which was carved out of the present-day Niger State) is bigger than Enugu, Akwa Ibom, Ekiti, Abia, Ebonyi, Imo, Anambra, and Lagos, Nigeria’s commercial city.